My Next Dinghy Project - Construction

 I checked the hull for racking just before gluing in the seats.
 Here, the fishing line was about ⅛" apart where it crossed in the middle.
 If there had been a lot of racking, I planned to pull down the high corners of the aft hull before gluing in the seats.
 I decided that ⅛" was not enough to worry about.

 BTW, I noticed that the heat from the sun created quite a bit of stress in the plywood of the unglued seats - causing them to distort.
-The proper fit was early in the day, which was when I glued them in.
+The proper fit was early in the day, which was when I epoxied them into place.

 Doing this project indoors would have been better.
 Or at least, under a tarp.
 The photos of the old MOW boatbuilders show them doing their small boats usually under a lean-to or the shade of a tree.
 The big boats are usually out in the open.
 I'm on the same spot shown about half way down on that page - where the captions say "William H. Albury Boat Yard, late 1940’s" and "A boat under construction at W.H.Albury Boat Yard, 1960’s".